TREES FOR TOMORROW

 One of SFI’s priorities is to connect youth to forests through education.
 We look for ways to instill a lifelong appreciation for the value forests represent for biodiversity, the wider environment, sustainable communities, responsibly sourced forest products and for our shared quality of life.
 The educational focus of this project also supports SFI’s focus on encouraging the next generation of future forest leaders.

-Our work with Boy Scouts of America, Girl Guides of Canada, Scouts Canada, and other youth organizations and school programs like Project Learning Tree and Earth Rangers, helps build healthy kids.
+Our work with Boy Scouts of America and other youth organizations and school programs like Project Learning Tree, an SFI program, and Earth Rangers, helps build healthy kids.
 It also engages youth in conservation activities and outdoor education.

 How the project builds SFI community engagement

-Trees for Tomorrow will bring together 40 teachers from across eight U.S. states bordering the Great Lakes.
+Trees for Tomorrow will bring 30 teachers together from across eight U.S. states bordering the Great Lakes.
 This diverse community of teachers is drawn from small rural communities, towns, cities and underserved urban areas.
 Their coursework will give them the tools to spread the message, across a range of Great Lakes communities, that well-managed forests are good for people and the environment.

-Trees for Tomorrow is also providing ways for the teachers to collaborate online and in person after they finish the four-day course.
-The Wisconsin SFI Implementation Committee is supporting the teachers’ attendance and participation in the National Science Teachers Association regional conference in Milwaukee in November 2017.
+Trees for Tomorrow also provides ways for the teachers to collaborate online and in person after they finish the four-day course.
+The Wisconsin SFI Implementation Committee is supporting the teachers’ attendance and participation in the National Science Teachers Association regional conference in Milwaukee in November 2018.
 At this conference, the Trees for Tomorrow Project Director will present program outcomes and expectations for future course development.

 - Sustainable Forestry Initiative